Epinator88/Ep1nsArsenal/README.md

 Pot Punching: Hit thrown potions in the air to punch them in the direction you're looking in.

 I'm very proud of all the work I've done on this.
 Bye!

+This is meant to be a tandem plugin in which my friend, MoonBoyGamer and I code weapons for minecraft!
+You can see his weapons here: https://github.com/m00nb0ygame8/Moons_Arsenal/tree/main (although be aware, the code might be buggy)